School of Sport and Wellbeing

 Subject Areas: Food Safety

-Brigit Ramsingh is an historian of food safety and has researched the development of international food safety standards, with particular focus on the UN's Codex alimentarius (the "Food Code").
-Prior to this research, she has worked in areas of food policy and food legislation at Health Canada's Food Directorate as well as on the development of a framework for microbial food safety policy research in Canada.
+Brigit Ramsingh is an historian who has researched the development of international food safety standards, with particular focus on the UN's Codex alimentarius (the "Food Code").
+She has worked in areas of food policy and food legislation at Health Canada's Food Directorate as well as on the development of a framework for microbial food safety policy research in Canada.

 Ramsingh, B. and C.A.
 Wallace.
 “Going beyond sights, smells and tastes: shared responsibility for food safety at farmers’ markets in the Northwest of England.”
 Oxford Symposium on Food and Cookery Proceedings (Forthcoming 2015).